Posted by Jamin Rathbun on 11/01/21.

 Students may bring water backstage, but no snacks.
 Although there is no childcare between thet 1:00 and 5:00 performances, older dancers may stay at the theater and may pack a lunch to eat in approved areas.

-God With Us will be performed on Saturday, December 22nd at 1:00 and 5:00 PM in Seeger Chapel on the Milligan College campus.
-See below for all of the applicable performance, rehearsal, and ticket information.
+God With Us (our original, annual Christmas production) will be performed on Saturday, December 18th at 1:00 and 5:00 PM in Seeger Chapel on the Milligan University campus.
+See below for performance, rehearsal, and ticket information.

 Note: By default, we assume that all dance students will participate in God With Us.
 Based on that assumption, we will purchase costumes for, and plan choreography that includes, your student.
 If your students cannot participate, for whatever reason, please let us know as soon as possible so we can adjust accordingly.
 Thanks!

 What Is God With Us?

 God With Us is our annual Christmas dance performance, which tells the story of Jesus' birth through our own, original choreography set to traditional and contemporary Christmas music.
 It's a fun show, with a good mix of cute moments from our younger dancers and meaningful moments from our most experienced ones.
 God With Us has been a part of our Christmas tradition since our beginning in 2005.
 We hope you'll make it part of your Christmas tradition as well.